50 Years Of Manufacturing & Delivering The Highest-Quality Limestone & Black Basalt. Sourced & Hand-Picked From The Middle East.

 Case Study 1: Dallas, Texas – Urban Loft Conversion

-Use: In Dallas’s historic warehouse district, white limestone tiles were chosen to unify living spaces and commercial offices in a mixed-use loft conversion.
+Use: In Dallas’s historic warehouse district, smooth white limestone tiles were chosen to unify living spaces and commercial offices in a mixed-use loft conversion.

 Implementation: Custom 24″×24″ honed limestone slabs were laid in a staggered pattern across 5,200 sq ft.
 A matte, slip-resistant finish was applied to common areas, and flexible epoxy grout accommodated building movement.
 Underfloor radiant heating ensured year-round comfort.